 Soybean futures are expected to trade sideways: Angel Commodities

-According to Angel Commodities, Soybean futures are expected to trade sideways but the prices may rebound due to low level buying on reduced supplies while mustard futures expected to trade sideways and may bounce higher from the seasons lower levels as supplies have been steady.
+According to Angel Commodities, Soybean futures are expected to trade sideways but the prices may rebound due to low level buying on reduced supplies and steady demand while mustard futures expected to trade sideways and may bounce higher from the seasons lower levels as supplies have been steady.

 Angel Commodities' report on Soybean